Wareham History, Family Crest & Coats of Arms

 - Louise Wareham Leonard, née Wareham, a New Zealand born American writer of British and Maori descent

-- Wareham W. Bentley, American Democrat politician, Member of Connecticut State House of Representatives from Bozrah, 1903-06
+- Wareham W. Bentley, American Democratic Party politician, Member of Connecticut State House of Representatives from Bozrah, 1903-06

 - Mr. Robert Arthur Wareham (d.
 1912), aged 36, English First Class Bedroom Steward from Southampton, Hampshire who worked aboard the RMS Titanic and died in the sinking and was recovered by CS Mackay-Bennett